Rejean-McCormick/SemantiK_Architect/docs/FRONTEND_API.md

 print(result.text)
 ```

 > **Note:** At the moment, this generic path is effectively backed by the biography engine via a router adapter.
-Other frame types (e.g. `EventFrame`) will only start producing meaningful text once their engines are wired.
+Other frame families (e.g. event, relation, timeline) will only start producing meaningful text once their engines are wired.

 ---